What are the priorities for applying treatment and plowing streets?

-The Public Works and Utilities (PWU) Department follows a very specific plan for each snow/ice removal event.
-The priorities are:
+The Transportation and Utilities (LTU) Department follows a very specific plan for each snow/ice removal event.
+The first priority is always for safety services, so the following order is observed:

 The City does not clear snow from alleys or driveways.